-We derive a significant portion of our net sales from operations in markets outside of the United States.
-For the year ended December 31, 2019, 46% of our net sales were derived from operations outside of the United States.
+We derive a significant portion of our net sales from outside of the U.S. For the year ended December 31, 2020, 42% of our net sales were derived from outside of the U.S..
 Our international sales operations expose us and our representatives, agents, and distributors to risks inherent in operating in foreign jurisdictions.
 These risks include:

-- fluctuations in foreign currency exchange rates; - the imposition of additional U.S. and foreign governmental controls or regulations, including export licensing requirements, duties and tariffs, and other trade restrictions, whether due to, or in reaction to, changes in U.S. trade policy; - the risk of non-compliance with the Foreign Corrupt Practices Act by our sales representatives or our distributors; - changing medical device regulations that may impede our ability to register our products in a jurisdiction; - the imposition of U.S. and/or international sanctions against a country, company, person, or entity with whom we do business that would restrict or prohibit continued business with the sanctioned country, company, person, or entity, whether due to, or in reaction to, changes in U.S. foreign policy;

-- a shortage of high-quality sales personnel and distributors; - loss of any key personnel who possess proprietary knowledge, or who are otherwise important to our success in certain international markets; - changes in third-party reimbursement policies that may require some of the patients who receive our products to directly absorb medical costs or that may necessitate the reduction of the selling prices of our products; - the imposition of restrictions on the activities of foreign agents, representatives, and distributors; - scrutiny of foreign tax authorities, which could result in significant fines, penalties, and additional taxes being imposed on us; - pricing pressure that we may experience internationally; - laws and business practices favoring local companies; - longer payment cycles; - difficulties in enforcing agreements and collecting receivables through certain foreign legal systems; - difficulties in enforcing or defending intellectual property rights; - exposure to different legal and political standards; and - political, economic, and/or social instability.
+- fluctuations in foreign currency exchange rates; - the imposition of additional U.S. and foreign governmental controls or regulations, including export licensing requirements, duties and tariffs, and other trade restrictions, whether due to, or in reaction to, changes in U.S. trade policy; - the risk of non-compliance with the Foreign Corrupt Practices Act by our sales representatives or our distributors; - changing medical device regulations that may impede our ability to register our products in a jurisdiction; - the imposition of U.S. and/or international sanctions against a country or party with whom we do business that would restrict or prohibit continued business with the sanctioned country or party; - a shortage of high-quality sales personnel and distributors; - loss of any key personnel who are important to our success in certain international markets; - changes in third-party reimbursement policies that may require some of the patients who receive our products to directly absorb medical costs or that may necessitate the reduction of the selling prices of our products; - the imposition of restrictions on the activities of foreign agents, representatives, and distributors; - scrutiny of foreign tax authorities, which could result in significant fines, penalties and additional taxes on us; - pricing pressure that we may experience internationally; - laws and business practices favoring local companies; - longer payment cycles; - difficulties in enforcing agreements and collecting receivables through certain foreign legal systems; - difficulties in enforcing or defending intellectual property rights; - exposure to different legal and political standards; and - political, economic, and/or social instability.